Feminist Sex Therapy + Marriage Counseling

 Making the connection between feminism and sex & relationship therapy isn’t always intuitive.

-Essentially, feminism is about dismantling hierarchies, and we integrate that perspective into therapy sessions by working collaboratively with clients, and helping couples attend to their own power differences, so that they too, can work collaboratively with each other.
+Essentially, feminism is about dismantling hierarchies, and we integrate that perspective into therapy sessions by working collaboratively with clients and helping couples attend to their power differences, so that they, too, can work together.

-Feminist therapy is also holistic, meaning that attention and consideration is given to the way that systems and cultural influences shape our expectations and behavior, and how these might impact our relationships, sexual and overall health, quality of life, and identity.
+Feminist therapy is also holistic, meaning that attention and consideration are given to how systems and cultural influences shape our expectations and behavior, and how these might impact our relationships, sexual and overall health, quality of life, and identity.

 Consider the scenarios below to help draw connections, keeping in mind that we are all complex, and many factors can create disruptions in our lives and relationships, so here I’m only focused on how feminist interpretations can help resolve issues: